Updated 10 October 2020.

-Imagining a bigger, better life that is made easier because of the security and safety net of wealth is a dream lots of people share.
+Imagining a bigger, better life made easier by the security and safety net of wealth is a dream lots of people share.
 And why not?
 Having money to take care of everyday stresses seems like fun, writes Katrina Ruth.

 The great news is that building wealth is possible, as long as you take some strategic steps to make it happen – and I don’t mean just dreaming about it and sticking pretty pictures up on a vision board (although that can help set your intentions).
 To make real money and, more importantly, hold on to it, you need to have focus and consistency in your thoughts and actions.
-And with some tips from me, you can change your mindset and take the small, but necessary, steps to get you moving on your wealth-building journey.
+And with these tips, you can change your mindset and take the small but necessary steps to your wealth-building journey.

 1.Abundance is an Energy

-2. Understanding Money Bingeing and Other Sabotaging Behaviours
+2. Understanding Money Bingeing and Other Self-Sabotaging Behaviours

 3. Purposeful Spending and Investing

-It’s important to realise that there’s nothing wrong or bad with spending, and you certainly don’t need to feel guilty, even if what you’re spending on is something that’s just for fun or indulgence – but you do need to make the critical distinction about spending with alignment to your values and goals.
+It’s important to realise that there’s nothing wrong or bad with spending.
+You certainly don’t need to feel guilty, even if it’s just for fun or indulgence.
+But, you do need to make the critical distinction about spending that aligns to your values and goals.
 Does the spending truly expand your horizons?
 Do you feel GENUINELY good about this and does it elevate you in some way?
 When you can honestly say that your spending does provide a sense of deep satisfaction and the knowledge that you’re making a positive choice for your own true enjoyment, as opposed to a quick fix, you can feel better about your spending.
 For example, investing in self-care such as something that will actively improve your physical or mental health is a more meaningful way to spend money than just buying a pair of expensive shoes you might feel good about now, but guilty about immediately after.

 When it comes to investment choices, follow the same thinking.
 Are you acting from fear or desperation, or do you feel informed, proud of yourself and in alignment with your values and money goals?
 Taking time to research and consider your spending choices is always recommended and can be enough to put some space between deciding whether it is a need or a want – and how much value it’s adding to your life.